 Family therapy within an IOP can help you to mend these unraveled relationships while learning how to communicate more effectively, and defusing conflict more efficiently with family members.

-Finding an IOP Program Near Me
+Finding an Intensive Outpatient Treatment Program Near Me

 Choosing the right addiction treatment center, like an Orange County rehab is not something you should take lightly, and it’s not something to rush into.

 Start by asking family and friends for recommendations.
 With over 20 million diagnosed with substance use disorder in the United States, there’s every chance your personal network will have some experience with addiction treatment.

 Do some simple online searches for “IOP near me” and “intensive outpatient programs near me”.
 This should throw you up all the best options locally.
 While it’s commonplace for people to seek inpatient treatment out of state, the best IOP will be easy for you to access from home.